Kaun Banega Crorepati: Season 2: 2005–2006

 On 5 August 2005, the show was restarted after a four-year hiatus, and renamed Kaun Banega Crorepati Dwitiya or KBC 2.
 During this season, the top prize amount was doubled to Rs.
-2 Crore/- (twenty million rupees).
+2 crore.
 It was abruptly ended by STAR Plus after Amitabh Bachchan fell ill in 2006 after he shot his last episode on 13 January 2006.
 Bachchan had shot 61 of the 85 scheduled episodes when he fell ill.
 He announced he would return after he recovered, but when his health prevented him from filming the remaining 24 episodes, Star TV took the decision to stop production.

 Season 3: 2007

 Star Television recruited Shah Rukh Khan to host the third season of the show when Bachchan declined.
 The grand prize remained Rs.
-2 Crore/- (twenty million rupees).
+2 crore.
 The third season of the show began airing on 22 January 2007 with the first contestant as Prasenjit Sarkar who was the last contestant dropped from season two midway owing to Bachchan's health.
 The show started well but the show's ratings dropped significantly due to the change of the host.
 The season ended on 19 April 2007 with a special finale.